mebeim/aoc/2021/README.md

 associated with that state in case we do, avoiding *a lot* of unnecessary calculations.

-Normally this can be done through the use of a dictionary:
+This can be done "manually" through the use of a dictionary:

 ```python
 # The cache={} dictionary here is only created once at the time of definition of